Stemmi/st-emmi-konzerte/README.md

         on the page where a user can add new blog entries and in the menu to show logged in users name and image.

 ### Modalities and Submission see:
 https://github.com/hamburgcodingschool/fullstack-2022-4_vuejs/blob/main/project.md

+### Styling
+Grow and shrink preview cards
+use space between / space around button hover: svg color

+### DB
+Fill the db

+## Imprint / Contact
+Create a link /contact in the menu bar named "Contact".
+On the contact page place your (and your team mate's) name.
+Write two sentences about your project.
+Put your (or if you prefer Hamburg Coding School's) contact details:
+    name
+    address
+    email
+    phone number
+Write a note that this was a project from a course at Hamburg Coding School.

 ### misc
 Additional Link in Preview to center the map at the location?